May 24, 2024

 Definitions

-Note: An assessment focuses on desirable outcomes and the overall performance, looking at the organisation as a whole.
+Note: An assessment focuses on desirable outcomes and the overall performance, looking at the organization as a whole.
 The main objective of the assessment is to identify the strengths and weaknesses to drive continual improvement.

 Competency – is a combination of individual skills, practical and theoretical knowledge, attitudes, training, and experience.